 A full, engineered inspection is a paid, detailed assessment of inlet and/or exhaust system condition.
 It includes a comprehensive engineering report that details the condition of the equipment inspected and suggests repairs and upgrades.

-The most inspected equipment on the intake side includes:
+The most inspected inlet equipment includes:

 - Inlet filter house (weather hoods, tube sheets, filter house structure and structural steel)